 TOP is pleased to offer 7 kilometers of trails groomed for nordic skating and classic flat-track skiing and a snowshoe trail from the parking area to the meadow.
 We hope all those who visit the park will appreciate it and help to preserve its pristine nature.

 Please honor the request to pay a donation use fee.
 Donations are necessary for trail equipment maintenance, oil and gas.
 The donation box is at the trailhead.
 Season passes are available by calling 970-626-9788. $50 individual/$90 family donation.
 Season passes are fully tax deductible.
 Click PAY FEES button above

-- No horses or dogs.
-The only tracks on the groomed trails are to be skiers and wild animals.
+- No horses.
+Dogs permitted on Thursdays and Sundays.
+Otherwise, The only tracks on the groomed trails are to be skiers and wild animals.